Events to Look Forward to in Leap Year 2016

 The 2016 Olympic Summer Games are held in Rio de Janeiro, Brazil in 2016.
 A torch relay, which plays a symbolic and crucial role in celebrating the Olympic Games, marks the opening of the event.

 Olympic athletes from different countries, such as Australia, China, Japan, South Africa and the United States, compete for medals in a wide range of sports.
 These sports include athletics, aquatics, archery, boxing, gymnastics, judo, tennis, volleyball, and weight lifting.

 Modern Olympics history

 Rio also hosts the Paralympic Summer Games, held from September 7 to 18, 2016.
-The Paralympics are elite sport events for athletes from six different disability groups.
+The Paralympics are elite sports events for athletes from 6 different disability groups.
 Athletes include those with mobility disabilities, visual disabilities, cerebral palsy and amputees.This event focuses on the athletes’ achievements rather than their disabilities.
-Paralympic sports include: archery, athletics, swimming, table tennis, and volleyball.
+Paralympic sports include archery, athletics, swimming, table tennis, and volleyball.
 The Paralympic Games are always held in the same year as the Olympic Games.
-From the 2012 onwards, the city chosen to host the Olympic Games must also host the Paralympics.
+In 2012, it was decided that the city chosen to host the Olympic Games must also host the Paralympics.

 In 1948 German-born neurologist Sir Ludwig Guttmann organized a sports competition involving World War II veterans with spinal cord injuries in England.
 An international movement was born as a result of Guttmann’s efforts.
 In 1960 athletes with a disability travelled to Rome to compete in Olympic-style games, which are now known as the Paralympics.
 The Paralympics have proven to be increasingly popular over time.
 More than 4200 athletes from 148 countries competed in the Paralympics in Beijing, China, in 2008.